-sudo apt-get install entangle
+sudo apt install -y entangle

-Installing Entangle in Fedora
+Installing Entangle on Fedora

 sudo dnf install entangle